Products and Services

 Wright, B D and Stone, M H (1979) Best test design, Chicago, IL: MESA Press.

-The Cambridge Assessment English testing cycle and the draft Manual for Relating Language Examinations to the Common European Framework of Reference
+The Cambridge English testing cycle and the draft Manual for Relating Language Examinations to the Common European Framework of Reference

 The Common European Framework of Reference for Languages (CEFR) was published by the Council of Europe in 2001 as a common basis for the description and elaboration of learning, teaching and assessment.
 It has within a short period of time become highly influential in Europe and beyond.